OpenDroneMap/docs/source/arguments/boundary.rst

 .. figure:: https://user-images.githubusercontent.com/19295950/145103954-17ba7c31-fda6-4883-b7a6-3f0bacc266dd.webp
   :alt: Browser Download/Save file prompt for the generated GeoJSON file.

   Once the GeoJSON file has been chosen for saving, the browser will prompt you to save it to disk.
-Choose an appropriate location where you can access it at a later time to load into OpenDroneMap Desktop.
+Choose an appropriate location where you can access it at a later time to load into WebODM.

 Setting Boundary [GeoJSON] In Task Options
 """""""""""""""""""""""""""""""""""""""""""